JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goFundamentals.md

 ### **4.4.
 Function Return Type**

 A function can return zero or more values.
-The return-type of a function is declared in the function definition.
-If a function returns more than one value, then the return-types are enclosed in parentheses.
+The return type of a function is declared in the function definition.
+If a function returns more than one value, then the return types are enclosed in parentheses.

 **Examples:**